VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilaki@totsili.com**

-- ⚡ Daily fun fact: **It costs about 3 cents to make a $1 bill in the United States**
+- ⚡ Daily fun fact: **The two factories of the Jelly Belly Candy Company produces approximately 100,000 pounds of jelly beans a day. this amounts to about 1,250,000 jelly beans an hour**

 <!-- Contact -->
 <h3 align="left">Connect with me:</h3>